 I am an ecologist, conservation scientist, and environmental educator.
 My research examines how ecological communities respond to human impacts.
 My work is solution-oriented and interdisciplinary, integrating field data, remote sensing, human dimensions, and statistical and spatial analyses to inform ecosystem management.

 I enjoy mentoring students and am passionate about environmental education at all levels.
-At Stanford, I teach Ornithology (BIO 121/221), Science for Conservation Policy (BIO 101), and co-founded an afterschool outdoor education program for high school English Language Learners (www.meroscience.org).
+University courses taught include Environmental Assessment, Environmental Case Studies, Ornithology (Stanford), Science for Conservation Policy (Stanford).
+I previously co-founded and directed an afterschool outdoor education program for high school English Language Learners (www.meroscience.org).

-I am currently a Lecturer in the Stanford Department of Biology.
-Previously I completed my PhD in Rodolfo Dirzo's Lab in 2021 and a B.S. in Fisheries and Wildlife Sciences from Oregon State University in 2014.
+Before coming to OSU, I was a Lecturer in the Department of Biology at Stanford University.
+Previously I completed my PhD in Rodolfo Dirzo's Lab at Stanford in 2021 and a B.S. in Fisheries and Wildlife Sciences from Oregon State University in 2014.
 Since 2015, I have spent substantial time living and working in southern Chile, where I maintain a close collaboration with the Bird Ecology Lab at the Universidad Austral de Chile.